-Sleeping under the stars, listening to the noises of the wild animals and the whispering of the wind in the treetops, in the mornings woken by the first rays of sunshine – spending the night in a tent is for all the senses and simply has a very special fascination.
-TATONKA gives you some valuable tips for an unforgettable, wonderful camping experience.
+Sleeping under the stars, listening to the noises of wild animals and the whispering of the wind in the treetops, woken in the morning by the first rays of sunshine – spending the night in a tent stimulates the senses.
+In this article, TATONKA offers you some valuable tips for an unforgettable, wonderful camping experience.

-After a long hiking tour during the day you set down your backpack, take off your walking boots and enjoy a barbecue around the campfire: The evening under the stars is the crowning glory to a lovely day in the open air.
-Just because you do not want to stay in a hotel does not mean you have to do without comfort: modern tents are real dens to feel well in and where after a long hiking tour, you can snuggle down in your sleeping bag and breathe in the fresh night air.
-With generous size sleeping cabins, apses often of standing height and additional storage space, TATONKA tents are ideally suited as mobile outdoor base camps; ventilation openings ensure a pleasant climate but the mosquitoes have to stay outside!
-TATONKA product developers have fitted out most of our tents with an additional mosquito-safe internal tent so that in the night you can enjoy your well-earned rest without being disturbed by these stinging nuisances.
+After a long hiking tour during the day you set down your backpack, take off your walking boots and enjoy a barbecue around the campfire: The evening under the stars is the cherry on top of a lovely day in the open.
+Just because you do not want to stay in a hotel does not mean you have to do without comfort: modern tents are real dens to feel well in and where, after a long hiking tour, you can snuggle down in your sleeping bag and enjoy the fresh night air.
+With spacious sleeping cabins, apses often of standing height and additional storage space, TATONKA tents are ideal mobile outdoor base camps.
+Ventilation openings ensure pleasant ventilation, but the mosquitoes stay outside!
+Our product developers have fitted out most of our tents with an additional mosquito-safe internal tent so that at night, you can enjoy your well-earned rest without being disturbed by these stinging nuisances.

-Unauthorized camping is forbidden in Germany but there are numerous camping sites in the wilds which make the hearts of all outdoor enthusiasts beat faster and provide an intensive nature experience.
-When these nature camping sites were established, attention was paid to long-term sustainability: they are conceived as environment friendly and in harmony with nature as well as fitting in with the surrounding landscape.
-As a matter of course, at many of these sites, food products and meals from the region are offered.
-If you wish to enjoy the beauty of the region just beyond your front door, by day and by night, on a hiking tour or camping trip, you will soon find information in the Internet under the header “Nature Camping Sites”.
+Unauthorized camping is forbidden in Germany, but there are numerous so-called natural campsites that let the hearts of outdoor enthusiasts beat faster and provide an intense nature experience.
+They were established with long-term sustainability in mind: They are regarded as environmentally friendly and in harmony with nature as well as fitting in with the surrounding landscape.
+As a matter of course, many of these sites offer foods and meals from the region.
+If you’re looking for a way to enjoy the beauty of the region just outside your front door, by day and by night, on a hiking tour or camping trip, you can find lots of information online.

 Off to distant parts with kit and caboodle

 For those who wish to take off to distant parts with tent and hiking equipment, there are fantastic areas particularly in northern Europe for camping.
-Iceland for example, offers fascinating scenery but it may be that the low temperatures here put a damper on outdoor pleasure: The spectacular landscape, however, more than compensates for rain, wind and minus temperatures overnight, sometimes even in summer.
+Iceland for example offers fascinating scenery, but the low temperatures may put a damper on outdoor pleasure.
+The spectacular landscape however, more than compensates for rain, wind and freezing temperatures overnight, sometimes even in summer.

-TATONKA tents are manufactured in top quality materials and are provided with many useful details: Provided that they are used properly and with due care they are long-lasting, reliable partners for nights in the open.
-The TATONKA tent manual gives you valuable tips for care and erection of your tent – and your excursion into nature by night will be an unforgettable experience.
+TATONKA tents are manufactured with top quality materials and come with many useful details: If they are used properly and with due care, they are long-lasting, reliable partners for nights in the open.
+The TATONKA tent manual gives you valuable tips for care and erection of your tent – and your excursion into nature will be an unforgettable experience.